 This is a common question that does not have an easy answer.
 Bottom line: sometimes they can, sometimes they can't.
 Attorney Mastantuono has written on the subject of police search and seizure in Wisconsin, and lectured at training seminars for other lawyers on this subject; for more information, see his teaching outline in this area.
 Generally, a search warrant, supported by probable cause and reviewed and authorized in advance by a magistrate, is required for police to search a person, a person's home, office or car, or a person's private belongings.
 Probable cause is evidence that would lead a reasonable person to conclude that a crime has probably been committed or illegal items (contraband) probably exists.
 However, there are many exceptions to this warrant requirement.
 The main exceptions are listed below:

 That's basically it.
 Wisconsin criminal defense attorneys are trained to review police/citizen encounters, and reach a conclusion on whether the police violated their authority in an investigation or search and seizure.
 If the lawyer concludes that police violated their authority, the lawyer can file a motion in court asking the judge for a remedy – dismissal, suppression of evidence, or other remedies authorized by law.
-Getting answers to the question of whether the police can do what they did do is one reason people seek legal advice with Mastantuono & Coffee.
+Getting answers to the question of whether the police can do what they did do is one reason people seek legal advice with Mastantuono Coffee & Thomas.

 For adult convictions in State Circuit Court, Wisconsin law allows for expungement of a person's criminal record in limited instances.
 Eligibility depends on when the person was sentenced, and whether he/she successfully completed the sentence.
 If a person is sentenced after July 1, 2009, a court may expunge a criminal conviction from someone's record in misdemeanor and limited felony convictions where the maximum possible penalty was imprisonment for 6 years or less, and the individual was under 25 at time of offense.
 If a person is sentenced before July 1, 2009, a court may expunge a criminal conviction from someone’s record in only misdemeanor convictions, and the defendant was under 21 at the time of the offense.
 Expungement is in the discretion of the judge, and a motion for expungement must be filed and argued in court.
 Successful completion of the sentence requires more than just satisfying the conditions of probation without being revoked.
 It also requires that the person not be convicted of a subsequent offense.
 In addition to the two statutory requirements above, recent court decisions have held that the sentencing judge must have decided whether to grant expungement at the time of the sentencing hearing.
 See Wisconsin Supreme Court's January 2018 decision in Arberry, 2018 WI 7.
-If you believe that you were granted expungement at sentencing, call Mastantuono & Coffee to speak with a criminal defense lawyer.
+If you believe that you were granted expungement at sentencing, call Mastantuono Coffee & Thomas to speak with a criminal defense lawyer.

 There are many theories on what makes a criminal defense lawyer effective: experience, connections, savvy, trial skills.
 None of these alone provides a complete answer.
 It takes a combination of skill and experience to be an effective criminal defense attorney.
 One of the most important skills is the ability to communicate well, both with the client and with judges, prosecutors, and juries.
 Ultimately, a client must feel comfortable with his or her criminal defense attorney, be able to connect with that attorney, and be confident that the attorney knows what he or she is doing.
 Satisfy yourself that your lawyer understands you, understands your case, and knows how to advocate on your behalf.
 Experience is very important, but lawyers should not treat every case the same.
 The law is constantly changing, and each case and client is unique.
 Discuss specific fee arrangements – these should be explained fully to you, in writing.
 We think the best way to rate criminal defense attorneys is by their case outcomes, or results.
 Results establish reputations, which is why effective attorneys have good reputations.
 We are confident that our results justify the reputation earned by this Wisconsin criminal defense firm as a leader in criminal justice.